Our Standard Terms help in reducing the need for extended negotiation to access infrastructure and provide greater

 We are ready to discuss acceptance of Pipeline Liquids falling outside these limits or with other non-hydrocarbon components.

-In both cases, indexation of the tariff from 2004 will be based on a basket of indices that represent the FPS cost base.
-This basket is made up of 50% private sector earnings, 15% High Sulphur Fuel Oil, 15% fabricated metal products, 10% retail price index and 10% electricity price.
+The indexation of the tariff from 3Q 2003 is based on a basket of indices that represent the FPS cost base.
+This basket is currently made up of 50% private sector earnings, 15% High Sulphur Fuel Oil, 15% fabricated metal products, 10% retail price index and 10% electricity price.
 This indexation methodology provides that the tariff level will rise and fall in line with the FPS cost base.
 This means that FPS customers will benefit from times when the cost base is low.
 It also ensures that INEOS' revenues increase in times when the cost base rises, in order that INEOS is able to continue to spend the money required to maintain and operate FPS safely and reliably.

 Subject to certain reliefs, send or pay will be charged on 85% of the FMQ (Firm Maximum Quantity) profile (see below).

 The above tariff and terms are standardised.
 The acceptance of Pipeline Liquids depends on meeting the specification and composition criteria, and is subject to the approval of INEOS FPS.